NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Methods

+where $p(a_{n+1} \mid \mathbf{z}_n)$ represents the distribution over the next atom types, and $p(\mathbf{x}_{n+1} \mid a_{n+1}, \mathbf{z}_n)$ models the distribution over the next atom positions given the next atom type.
+The next atom type probability $p(a_{n+1} \mid \mathbf{z}_n)$ is modeled as a categorical distribution over the vocabulary of atom types and is approximated with a linear layer followed by a softmax operation $g_\theta : \mathbf{z}_n \rightarrow \hat{a}_{n+1}$.
+For model supervision, we compute the cross-entropy loss between $\hat{a}_{n+1}$ and the observed distribution over target atom types, which is obtained by computing the mean over the one-hot-encoded atom types in the target set $a_{n+1} = \text{mean}(\text{onehot}(\mathbf{a}[V_T]))$.
 The next atom position is modeled as a conditional distribution given the next atom type.
-We model this distribution via conditional flow matching (CFM, see Appendix~\ref{subsec:extended_related_work} for a more detailed description of the formalism) \cite{Lipman2023FlowMatching, Albergo2023NormalizingFlows}.
+We model this distribution via conditional flow matching (CFM, see Appendix~\ref{sec:flow_matching} for a more detailed description of the formalism) \citep{Lipman2023FlowMatching, Albergo2023NormalizingFlows}.
 During training, we employ teacher forcing to decouple the atom type prediction from the task of positional recovery.
 For the set of possible next positions $\mathbf{X}_1 =\mathbf{X}[V_T]$ corresponding to the target set $V_T$, we sample a set of random initial positions $\mathbf{X}_0 \sim p_0$, where $p_0 =\mathcal{N}(0, \sigma^2 I)$.
 We construct interpolation paths between the positions at the random position at $t=0$ and the true position at $t=1$:

 with random time steps $\mathbf{t} \in \mathcal{U}(0,1)^{|V_T|}$, yielding a set of interpolated positions $\mathbf{X_t}$ with velocities $\mathbf{V_t} = \mathbf{X}_{1} - \mathbf{X}_{0}$.
 We then train the conditional vector field $\mathbf{V}_\theta$ through atom-wise regression against the set of CFM path velocities: